 This project constructs a counter-history of Palestine.
 Invoking a blue land ravaged by colonisation, it describes a dazzling geological phenomenon: vast quarries of raw indigo.
 Through a series of fictions and distortions, the work is a critical engagement with the uncertainty that pervades Palestine's borders, topologies and geopolitical status.
-It concentrates a state of ambiguity into a poetic delusion.
-As such, the land itself becomes a vessel for the imagination:

 - - -